CodeCured/news/README.md

-# news
+# Code Cured News

-News articles about Code Cured The Cat
+A minisite containing the latest announcements and projects from Code Cured The Cat.

+🐈